 The songs for the elders of the group are a little easier to choose because those songs have been tried and been found true over and over.
 This does not need to be an extended part of the program.
 Remember, the goal is to include everyone in your celebration and make the couple feel happy without any causes for alarm.

 Your wedding reception playlist is almost ready!
-A little more planning and you will have your guests enjoying the whole reception!
+With a little more planning, your guests will enjoy the whole reception!

 The next step is to write out your song list for each category.
-Remember, you will want to meet with your DJ because they will be the ones to choose most of your songs but you will have heavy input on the songs that they play.
-Go ahead and use Spotify and Apple Music to save your playlist to share with your DJ!
+Remember, you will want to meet with your DJ because they will be the ones to choose most of your songs, but you will have heavy input on the songs that they play.
+Use Spotify and Apple Music to save your playlist to share with your DJ!